db404/poweradmin-rest-api/README.rst

 .. _swagger: https://swagger.io/

 For authentication use `api-token-auth` call and assign `username` and `password`.
 You will receive a JWT token.
-Copy this token and click on `Authorize`.
+Copy this token prepended with 'jwt' e.g. (jwt  eyjO.....) and click on `Authorize`.

 As `api_key` assign `JWT token` and login.
 You should now see a `v1` api tree.